 Our patent filed August 9, 2006 seeks to protect a novel method for reducing noise in digital images, which was invented and has been implemented as part of the calibration of all MelaFind® images.
 The March 2, 2007 filing protects a device for quantitative analysis of skin characteristics to identify lesions that require further evaluation by physicians to rule out melanoma.
+Our June 12, 2007 patent filing relates to ways we control our MelaFind® system and our September 4, 2007 patent filing surrounds certain dermatology information derived from MelaFind®.
+Finally our December 14, 2007 filing relates to characterizing the texture of an image.

-We also have developed trade secret calibration methods, classifier programs, and search engines; these programs have been developed over many years and incorporate decades of experience in optical computer vision.
-In addition, our proprietary MelaFind® database of over 5,000 lesions has been compiled over a number of years and would be difficult to replicate.
+We also have developed trade secret calibration methods, classifier programs, and search engines.
+These programs have been developed over many years and incorporate decades of experience in optical computer vision.
+In addition, our proprietary MelaFind® database of over 6,000 lesions has been compiled over a number of years and would be difficult to replicate.